remotion-dev/remotion/packages/docs/docs/lambda/go.md

 crumb: "@remotion/lambda"
 ---

-To trigger a Lambda render using Go, you will need to utilize, a go package.
-Note the following:
+To trigger a Lambda render using Go, you will need to utilize remotion [goclient](https://github.com/remotion-dev/remotion/blob/main/packages/goclient/goclient.go) package.
+Note of the following:

 - You first need to [complete the Lambda setup](/docs/lambda/setup).
 - Sending large input props (>200KB) is not supported with Go at the moment.

 :::warning
-The go package utilised on this example is in early stage of development.
+The go package utilized on this example is in early stage of development.
 :::

 ```go title="main.go"